Resources

 - Training Methods: check out the American Veterinary Society of Animal Behavior (AVSAB) website for their positions on training methods and behavioral correction.

-- Dogs and Children: visit the ASPCA’s website on dogs and children and the webpage by Dr. Sophia Yin (behaviorist) to protect children from possible dog attacks.
+- Dogs and Children: visit the ASPCA’s website on dogs and children to protect children from possible dog attacks.

-- Crate Training: see Cesar’s Way for tips to make it work for your dog.
+- Crate Training: see the Humane Society site for tips to make it work for your dog.

 Pet Food and Nutrition Information